saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Using Python and working with the Junos OS API has always been immensely satisfying.

 Most people that start out working with Junos OS using PyEZ seem to get stuck on two things.
 First, they struggle trying to figure out how to retrieve information.
-After this, the next hurdle is doing it for a list of devices they are interested in.
+The next hurdle after this is retrieving information for a list of devices they are interested in.

 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.
 In this article, I will first retrieve OSPF information from a single device running Junos OS using PyEZ.
+In the example, I will use both the `findall` as well as the `find` XPath.

+The reason is that these will cover so many situations.
+Iterating a list of OSPF neighbors and extracting information from neighbors is no different from iterating a list of BGP sessions and extracting information from individual sessions for instance.
+Or doing the same thing for interfaces, line-cards, LDP sessions, and so on.

-After this, I will move on to retrieving the information from multiple devices.
+Finally, I will also give an example on how to get the information from multiple devices.

 Retrieving OSPF information
 ===========================